 While being very happy with their success and their devoted fans in Oregon, Brass Tacks has set their sights on the entire Pacific Northwest Region.
 They label their sound as Oregon Country but they know it won’t just be Oregon that will enjoy it.
 The band is currently in studio to record and release their first full length album, after which they are planning a tour from Southern California to Vancouver BC.
 “We just want to play at any opportunity we have, ” says Eli Howard, “I’ve never been in a band with this much potential and we’ll be damned if we let it go to waste.”

 “Above all else,” says Andy Good, “we’re about family, friends and the music.
 That’s where I draw my inspiration from when writing.
-The hard working people of Oregon, the love I have for my family and my girlfriend Lynn, and a couple band mates that sometimes I may want to strangle, but will always be my friends.
+The hard working people of Oregon, the love I have for my family, and a couple band mates that sometimes I may want to strangle, but will always be my friends.
 We love what we do.
 Sure we hope some day it’ll pay the bills, but even if it doesn’t, we won’t stop playing our songs.”